MrCYlmz/dew-luck/README.md

 For issues or questions:
 - Open an issue on GitHub
-- Refer to the backend repository for API-related issues
+- Check the `CLAUDE.md` file for development guidelines

 ---

-**Note**: This is a frontend application only.
-Make sure the backend server is running before starting development or production use.
+**Note**: This is a fully client-side application.
+All data is stored locally in your browser using localStorage.